Justin-Stockton/NextSpot/README.md

 ## Bugs

-We love squishing bugs!
+I love squishing bugs!
 If you find one, let us know by opening an issue [here](https://github.com/Justin-Stockton/NextSpot/issues).
 Be sure to be clear in the description of the bug (i.e. what was input into the field that caused the bug, or where you were/ what you were doing at the time you spotted the bug).
 Screenshots or recordings greatly help to narrow down what the problem could be!

 ### Created By